Sylvan-Materials/cifio/README.md

 Build [antlr4](https://github.com/antlr/antlr4) as sibling project antlr4.
 The c++ runtime too.

-Build [lemon](http://lemon.cs.elte.hu/hg/lemon-main) as sibling wher the install is lemon-main/dist
+Build [lemon](http://lemon.cs.elte.hu/hg/lemon-main) as sibling where the install is lemon-main/dist

-ftp://ftp.wwpdb.org/pub/pdb/data/monomers/aa-variants-v1.cif.gz in your ~/Downloads folder. https://files.rcsb.org/download/3SGS.cif.gz in your ~/Downloads folder.
+ftp://ftp.wwpdb.org/pub/pdb/data/monomers/aa-variants-v1.cif.gz in your cifio/db folder.
-(Note: this will change as this project setup becomes mroe automated)
+(Note: this will change as this project setup becomes more automated)

 Set compiler(>=10), antlr and zlib paths